All Products

 Additional system disks are billed based on their capacity and usage duration.
 For more information, see Billing of EAS.

-After you enable the feature, the ECS instances that reside in the VPC can access EAS services deployed in the public resource group by using the created elastic network interface (ENI).
+After the network connection is established, the ECS instances that reside in the VPC can access EAS services deployed in the public resource group by using the created elastic network interface (ENI).
 The EAS services can also access other cloud services that reside in the VPC.

 Parameter